About Clocks and Flies

 Clocks and flies are of interest to me because ... they move.

-And the great thing about moving things is that they are naturally amenable to animation.
+What is fascinating about moving things is that they are naturally amenable to animation.
 And I am a True Believer in the important and constructive role that animation can play in education/training/communication in general and in applied mathematics fields such as OR/MS in particular.

 I am also a True Believer in the Keep it simple, mate! principle.
-In the case of my work on educationally rich modules this means that I tend to prefer to use JavaScript rather than more complex web based programming environments such as Java, Flash, Shockwave, etc.
+In the case of my work on educationally rich modules this means that I prefer to use JavaScript rather than more complex web based programming environments such as Java, Flash, Shockwave, etc.

 My interest in clocks goes back to 1995 when I created my first web site.
 I have been using virtual clocks ever since.